fantasycalendar/FoundryVTT-Sequencer/README.md

 })
 ```

-The Sequencer uses a method-chaining fluent interface, meaning you can continiously call functions on the sequence object, like so:
+The Sequencer uses a method-chaining fluent interface, meaning you can continuously call functions on the sequence object, like so:

 ```js
 let sequence = new Sequence()